nederhof/hieropy/README.md

     f.write(printed3.get_svg())
 ```

+Output SVG files include Unicode characters and still require the NewGardiner font to be displayed.
+Depending on the platform,
+there are various tools to turn characters in SVG files into outlines, so that the files can be
+displayed without needing the font.

 ## Install code from GitHub and run it

 Download the ZIP file, unpack it and go to the main directory.